cultureulterior/docker-mastodon/README.md

 A GNU Social-compatible microblogging server : https://github.com/tootsuite/mastodon

 #### Why this image?
-This image is not the official one.
-The main difference you can notice is that all processes (web, streaming, sidekiq) are running in a single container, thanks to s6 (a supervision suite).
-Therefore it's easier to deploy, but not recommended for scaling.

 #### Build-time variables
 - **VERSION** : version of Mastodon *(default : latest version)*